fabiolb/fabio/docs/content/feature/access-control.md

 will be allowed; similarly when either element matches a `deny` the request will be denied.

-For `TCP` requests the originating address of the network socket is used as the sole paramater for validation.
+For `TCP` requests the source address of the network socket is used as the sole paramater for validation.

+If the inbound connection uses the [PROXY protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) to transmit the true source address of the client then it will be used for both `HTTP` and `TCP` connections for validating access.